portsentry/portsentry/docs/HOWTO-Use.md

 Your current options are:

 * Docker - This is the recommeded deployment option if you have Docker available.
 Refer to rhe [HOWTO-Docker.md](HOWTO-Docker.md) guide for more information.
 * Precompiled Linux Binaries - Download Portsentry from the [releases](https://github.com/portsentry/portsentry/releases) page.
-Extract and run the installer script by typing **sudo install.sh**
+Extract and run the installer script by typing **sudo ./install.sh**
-* Precompiled *BSD Binaries - In the [releases](https://github.com/portsentry/portsentry/releases) section you will find binary packages for FreeBSD, OpenBSD and NetBSD.
-Download the package and run the **install.sh** script as root.
 * Compile from source - If you are using a system that is not supported by the precompiled binaries, you can compile Portsentry from source.
 Refer to the [HOWTO-Compile.md](HOWTO-Compile.md) guide for more information.

 ## Setup